 Data sources

 We examined α estimates in two different published literatures, one covering the psychology literature published in APA journals, and one covering the Industrial-Organizational (I/O) literature (i.e., applied psychology, management).
 These datasets were mostly non-overlapping (10.1% overlap in DOIs) and used very different extraction methods, providing us with convergent sources of evidence.
-Additionally, we extracted data from a third data source: the APA’s proprietary PsycTests dataset, which is designed to be a comprehensive database of all psychological measures since 1896 and includes information about the source and use of each measure as well as empirical findings about its reliability and validity.
+Additionally, we extracted data from a third data source: the APA’s proprietary PsycTests dataset (APA, 2023), which is designed to be a comprehensive database of all psychological measures since 1896 and includes information about the source and use of each measure as well as empirical findings about its reliability and validity.

 The analytic method was developed using the psychology dataset.
 R code for the analysis was preregistered prior to obtaining the I/O dataset.
 The analysis of the I/O dataset therefore represents a stronger, confirmatory assessment of the hypotheses.
 Despite this movement from exploratory to confirmatory analytic strategies, we consider it useful to define the analysis of the I/O literature as an assessment of the generalizability of the effect to what is arguably a different population rather than a replication (i.e., a second sample drawn from the same population).
 The same analytic code was then used to analyze the PsycTests database.
-No formal preregistration was made, but the same preregistered hypotheses, tests, and code implementations of these tests were employed as in the I/O dataset.
+No formal preregistration was made, but the same hypotheses, tests, and code implementations of these tests were employed as in the preregistered analysis of the I/O dataset.
 The substantive differences in the methods of extracting α estimates from the datasets represent an additional reason why the analyses may be better conceptualized as an assessment of generalizability.

 Psychology dataset